CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.shadow_parameter_v1.rst

 /etc/shadow file for a specific user.
 This file contains a user’s password, but also their password aging and lockout information.

-The shadow_object element is used to define the shadow file to be evaluated.
+The shadow_object element is used to by a shadow_test define the shadow file to be evaluated.
 A shadow object consists of a single user entity that identifies the username associted with the shadow file.